Financial Modelling: Definition and Key Applications

 Who builds financial models

-• Equity researchers: Evaluate company valuations and investment opportunities.
+• Equity researchers: Evaluate investment opportunities

 What types of businesses use financial modeling